plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 When a Player declares a Discovery as **Close**, they take the following steps in order:

-1. Connect the Discovery faceup to the World Tree;
+1. Connect the Discovery face up to the World Tree;
 2. Advance the Player's Order one;
 3. Tell a Tale about this Discovery;
 4. Draw six Level one Traits;